New Territories: Population

-According to the 2011 census, the population of the New Territories was 3,691,093, representing 52.2% of Hong Kong's total population.
-88.4% of the residents of New Territories use Cantonese as their main language.
-4.3% of its residents use English, 1.2% use Mandarin Chinese, and 3.3% of New Territories' residents use other Chinese dialects.
-95.1% of the district's population is of Chinese descent.
-The largest ethnic minority groups are Filipinos (31.5%), Indonesians (26.2%), South Asians (14.5%), Mixed (11.2%) and Whites (10.0%).
+According to the 2021 census, the population of the New Territories was 3,984,077, representing 53.7% of Hong Kong's total population.
+A total of 90.4% of the residents of New Territories use Cantonese as their main language.
+Meanwhile, 3.5% of its residents use English, 2.0% use Mandarin Chinese, and 2.3% use other Chinese dialects.
+A total of 93.1% the district's population is of Chinese descent.
+The largest ethnic minority groups are Filipinos (2.1%), Indonesians (1.8%), South Asians (1.1%), Mixed (0.8%) and Whites (0.7%).

 New Kowloon

 New Kowloon covers the entirety of the Wong Tai Sin and Kwun Tong districts, as well as the mainland portion of the Sham Shui Po District (i.e. excluding the Stonecutters Island) and the northern portion of the Kowloon City District (portion to the north of Boundary Street/Prince Edward Road West, as well as reclaimed land including the Kai Tak Airport).